Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB

 I have segregated this monthly patch policy configuration into two sections 1.
 Update Settings 2.
 User experience settings for easy understanding.
 This is the policy I created for the Day 0 deployment ring of Windows 11 devices.

-In the update settings, you will see many options that need to be configured.
-Microsoft removed this section about Servicing channel from Intune update policy.
+You will see many options that need to be configured in the update settings.
+Microsoft removed this section about the Servicing channel from the Intune update policy.

 You must select the update servicing based on your requirement and the organization’s need; here, I have chosen a semi-annual channel.

 1) You need to configure several days for a quality update and feature update at different times, from how many days these updates will install after release.
-For feature updates, I would recommend using different policies with more granular control.
+I would recommend using different policies with more granular control for feature updates.

 • Update settings